M-Aitisam/Language-Learning-Flashcards/README.md

 ### 🚀 Features

 - **Interactive Flashcards**: Flip flashcards to see word translations.
-- **Language Selection**: Choose your preferred language from a dropdown menu.
+- **Language Selection**: Choose your preferred language from a dropdown menu Spanish & Urdu.
 - **Mark Words as Learned**: Track progress by marking words as learned.
 - **Quiz Mode**: Test your knowledge with a quiz on learned words.
 - **Progress Tracking**: Keep tabs on how many words you've learned.